🏁Getting started

 Click the Share

-button in the top right of the screen
+button in the top right of the screen.

 Navigate to the Share link

-Toggle on share links
+Toggle on share links.

 Wherever you are when you create a share link will be where your audience lands when opening the URL.
 This includes position, selected object, Flow, Tags etc.

-Click the Latest
+Click the Current

-Click the Freeze landscape
+Click the Create version

 Still need help?
 Let us know at mail@icepanel.io, and we'll respond as soon as we can!